Published 28 Apr 2026

 I regularly speak with government bodies, and I see the same challenge amongst many of them.

-Government tend to work at a slower pace compared with then private sector, and are therefore slower to migrate away from legacy platforms that are used to manage contracts.
+Government bodies tend to work at a slower pace compared with the private sector, and are therefore slower to migrate away from legacy platforms used to manage contracts.

 Managing contracts with tools such as InfoPath, SharePoint Designer, or Excel might get the job done, but they weren't built for today's complexity.
 Most lack modern features like centralized dashboards, real-time updates, or automation logic.